 You’re welcome to come on any of our walks for free.
 Once you’ve experienced the views, fun and exhilaration it’s just a case of becoming a member of our friendly AVS community.

 Our leader led walks take place across the parish and the surrounding areas throughout the year.
-If you fancy trying some out yourself the leaflets can be purchased for a small fee from;
+If you fancy trying some out yourself the leaflets can be purchased for a small fee - details on our home page.

 Got a few burning questions about our walks and maintenance groups?
-We are only too pleased to help: (or something like that).
+We are only too pleased to help: email@example.com

 Go all out: Join the A.V.S great outdoors debate